AxelVoitier/lookups/README.md

 ## Other lookups

+* `lookups.ProxyLookup`: A lookup that merge results from several lookups.
+* `lookups.DelegatedLookup`: A lookup that redirects to another (dynamic) lookup, through a LookupProvider.
+* `lookups.EntryPointLookup`: A lookup loading its instances from a setuptools entry point group (ie. provided by any installed package).
 * `lookups.fixed`: Simple unmodifiable lookup.
 Content is set at creation time.
+Will be one of:
+    * `lookup.SimpleLookup`: A basic lookup with a static content.
     * `lookups.singleton`: Unmodifiable lookup that contains just one fixed object.
     * `lookups.EmptyLookup`: A lookup containing nothing.
-* `lookups.EntryPointLookup`: A lookup loading its instances from a setuptools entry point group (ie. provided by any installed package).
-* `lookups.DelegatedLookup`: A lookup that redirects to another (dynamic) lookup, through a LookupProvider.
-* `lookups.ProxyLookup`: A lookup that merge results from several lookups.